developer-onizuka/mongoDB_replicaSet/README.md

 ![mongoDB-replicaSet1.png](https://github.com/developer-onizuka/mongoDB_replicaSet/blob/main/mongoDB-replicaSet1.png)

-But if you find the following message while accessing to the replicaSet, it means the Appication could not resolve the hostname of mongo-0, mongo-1 and mongo-2 so that it can resolve the name of mongo-0, mongo-1 and mongo-2.
-It is very important.
+But if you find the following message while accessing to the replicaSet, it means the Appication could not resolve the hostname of mongo-0, mongo-1 and mongo-2.
+Check if the workloadEntry is created properly.
 ---
 ```
 $ curl https://localhost:5001 -k